Contents

 DISCUSSION

-In this study, It has been concluded that the use of remifentanil at the doses specified in the induction in general anesthesia is not affected by APGAR values, NACS values, respiratory depression status, or umbilical artery blood gas values.
+In this study, it has been concluded that the use of remifentanil at the doses specified in the induction in general anesthesia is not affected by APGAR values, NACS values, respiratory depression status, or umbilical artery blood gas values.

 In recent years, there have been reports that remifentanil can be used safely at appropriate doses in pregnant women.
 The fetal and neonatal effects of the anesthetic agents given to the mother in general anesthesia depend on the amount of the drug reaching the fetus [8].
-Intravenous agents and inhalation agents used in general anesthesia may cause fetal depression, low APGAR and NACS values, fetal acidosis, and late absorption [9] and prevent being aware.
+Intravenous agents and inhalation agents used in general anesthesia may cause fetal depression, low APGAR and NACS values, fetal acidosis and late absorption [9] and prevent being aware.

 Hypotension is the biggest problem encountered in spinal anesthesia in pregnant women.
 The sudden disappearance of sympathetic activation in regional anesthesia results in hypotension.
-In addition, inferior vena cava compression and aortic occlusion of the uterus in the supine position cause a decrease in the venous return to the heart, resulting in deeper hypotension [10]
+In addition, inferior vena cava compression and aortic occlusion of the uterus in the supine position cause a decrease in the venous return to the heart, resulting in deeper hypotension [10].

 Mueller et al. reported that maternal arterial hypotension was the most common complication in cesarean section by regional anesthesia in 5806 case epidemiological studies.
 They also stated that hypotension might cause fetal acidosis due to its negative effect on uteroplacental blood flow [11].
-In obstetric spinal anesthesia, methods such as tilting the uterus to the left to prevent hypotension, using compression sock, preoperative volume loading, and vasopressor are used [12]
+In obstetric spinal anesthesia, methods such as tilting the uterus to the left to prevent hypotension, using compression sock, preoperative volume loading and vasopressor are used [12].

-In our study, 10 ml/kg isotonic was given to all pregnant women undergoing spinal anesthesia.
+In our study, 10 mL/kg isotonic was given to all pregnant women undergoing spinal anesthesia.
 Hypotension (falling below baseline from 20-30%) occurred in 5 pregnant women who underwent spinal anesthesia.
 In order to correct hypotension in these pregnant women, maintenance fluid was increased, or 5-10 mg ephedrine was applied.

-Kavak et al., in their study investigating the effects of general and spinal anesthesia on umbilical cord blood gas in 84 patients, found that pH, PO2, PCO2, and HCO3 values were similar in both groups [13].
-In our study, no difference was found between the pH, PCO2, PO2, and HCO3 values in umbilical blood gas compared to the general anesthesia group of the spinal anesthesia group.
-The results of this study were consistent with the results of [13-16] investigated the effects of general and spinal anesthesia on fetal well-being.
-They found that APGAR values in 1st min. were higher in the spinal anesthesia group, and APGAR values in 5th min. were similar in both groups.
+Data et al., Hodgson et al. and Dyer et al. investigated the effects of general and spinal anesthesia on fetal well-being.
+They found that APGAR values in 1st min. were higher in the spinal anesthesia group and APGAR values in 5th min. were similar in both groups.
 In our study, APGAR values of 1st and 5th min. of all newborns were evaluated.
 No statistically significant difference was found between the APGAR values at the 1st and 5th min.
 When comparing both types of anesthesia.
 The number of newborns with APGAR values below seven was found to be 4 in the general anesthesia group and 3 in the spinal anesthesia group.
-The APGAR values of all newborns at the 5th min. were higher than 7.
+The APGAR values of all newborns at the 5th min. were higher than 7 [14-16].

 In a study by Sener et al., The time that the newborn first absorbed the mother was shorter in the regional anesthesia group than in the general anesthesia group [18].
 In our study, the time that the newborn first absorbed the mother was shorter in the general anesthesia group than in the spinal anesthesia group.
 We believe that this may be due to the lower dose of the drugs used in the general anesthesia group and the rapid metabolization of remifentanil in the fetus due to the fact that the newborn is less affected by general anesthetic drugs.